(These prices include accommodation and all meals)

 Vegetarian, vegan, gluten/dairy free or other specialist menus can be provided, just mention your requirements when booking - and please read this next section

-Whilst Shetland's world class meat and fish are readily available locally and, unlike in most other places, are comparatively inexpensive, other food items need to be brought in and as a result often cost more than they would on the Mainland.
+Whilst Shetland's world class meat and fish are readily available locally and are comparatively inexpensive, other food items need to be brought in and as a result often cost more than they would on the Mainland.

 FOR FURTHER INFORMATION AND BOOKING